 Bobby got another chance to wear Pinstripes when Joe Girardi made him his third base and infield coach for the 2008 season.
 Unfortunately, Meacham was replacing the popular Larry Bowa and rumors were that the Yankee front office blamed Bobby for Robinson Cano’s uninspired infield play that season and replaced him with Robby Thomson.

 On April 10, 1963, Stafford made his first start of the season against the A’s in Kansas City.
 There were fewer than 4,000 people in the stands and the temperature at game time was way below normal for that time of year in KC.
 Stafford grinded his way through six plus innings and got the win but he also hurt his arm.
 Instead of resting, he tried to pitch through the injury but finished the ’63 season with a 4-8 record and was demoted to the bullpen.
 His right arm was never the same after that season.
 New York put him in the bullpen in 1964 and he went 5-0 in 31 games as a reliever.
 He was then returned to the rotation in ’65 and finished that season 3-8, as the Yankee dynasty began to crumble away.
 Stafford was traded to the A’s in June of 1966.
 He was out of baseball by 1968.
 He died of a heart attack in 2001 at the age of 62.
-He shares his birthday with this former Yankee shortstop and this current Yankee reliever.
+He shares his birthday with this this former Yankee shortstop, this current Yankee reliever and this former Yankee outfield prospect.

 Andy was already 27 years old when he made his big league debut for Buck Showalter’s 1992 Yankees.
 He actually took over for Randy Velarde as that team’s starting shortstop.
 I had first seen “Stanky” play in 1989, when he started at second base for New York’s Albany-Colonie Double A franchise.
 The thing that stuck out at you when you watched him on the field was his hustle.
 That’s why Showalter liked him and gave him the opportunity to play.
 That first big league season turned out to be the highlight of Andy’s seven-year career in the big leagues.
 Over time, however, Andy proved he couldn’t hit big league pitching well enough to play every day at that level.
 Andy was born on this date in 1964, in Inglewood, CA.

 Also born on this date in the Big Apple in 1933 was Rocco Domenico Colavito.
 If you saw him play during the late fifties and sixties, you have to remember how he used to point his bat at the opposing pitcher’s head at the end of his warm-up swings.
 He only played a part of one season in pinstripes and it was the final season (1968) of his 14-year big league career.
 He hit the last five of his 374 big league home runs in a Yankee uniform.
 You can read more about Colavito in this post.
-This second Yankee outfielder and former Albany-Colonie teammate of Stankiewicz’ was also born on August 10.
+This second Yankee outfielder and this former Yankee pitcher were also born on August 10.

 I hated to see the Yankees trade Ohlendorf to Pittsburgh at the 2008 trading deadline.
 I did not think Xavier Nady was as good as he was playing for Pittsburgh and I thought Ross O had the stuff and the smarts to become a good starting pitcher at the big league level.
 I turned out to be right about Nady but the jury’s sill out on Ross O. and time is getting short for him to prove he has the right stuff to be a successful big league pitcher.